Italian Ragu Meat Sauce

 How to make Classic Italian Ragu Recipe (Meat Sauce) - mix sauce with wooden spoon.

-If using whole tomatoes, use the back of a wooden spoon or a spatula to crush them into small pieces.
+If using whole tomatoes, crush them into small pieces with the back of a wooden spoon or a spatula.

 Simmer until the sauce is slightly reduced and rich.
-If desired, add a touch of parsley for garnish.
+If desired, garnish with parsley.

 add the cooked al dente pasta to the serving bowl.